IAM-oscar/iam-learning-journey/Day-01-IAM-Fundamentals/README.md

 ## Overview

-Today marks the beginning of my IAM learning journey.
+Today marks the beginning of my Identity and Access Management (IAM) learning journey.

-The goal of this journey is to build a practical understanding of Identity and Access Management, moving from fundamental concepts into hands-on labs, troubleshooting scenarios, automation, and real-world identity security use cases.
+The goal of this journey is to build a practical understanding of IAM, moving from fundamental concepts into hands-on labs, troubleshooting scenarios, automation, and real-world identity security use cases.

+The practical work will be performed in a fictional organisation called **OsCorp**, using Microsoft Entra ID and, later in the journey, additional Microsoft and identity technologies.

+---

 ## What I Learned